stwomack/pcf-hugo-workshop/content/post/lab-4.md

 ### Step 2
 ##### Login into Pivotal Cloud Foundry

-The students have userId's (student1-student25) and the passwords will be distributed in the workshop.
+The students have userId's (student1-student40) and the passwords will be distributed in the workshop.
 Each student is assigned their own Organization (student1-org)

 ````
-cf login -a https://api.pcf2.cloud.fe.pivotal.io --skip-ssl-validation
+cf login -a https://api.run.haas-123.pez.pivotal.io --skip-ssl-validation
-  Email: student1
+  Email: student-XX
   Password: ••••••••
 ````

-Login to the App Console at https://apps.pcf2.cloud.fe.pivotal.io
+Login to the App Console at https://apps.run.haas-123.pez.pivotal.io

 <img src="/images/pcf-console.png" alt="PCF App Console" style="width: 100%;"/>